AvistoTelecom/kubebrowser/docs/contribute.md

 ├── chart           # Where lies the Helm chart
 ├── docs            # This is what you are reading
 ├── k8s             # Raw manifests for dev purposes
-├── server          # API and Kubeconfig Controller of the Kubebrowser └── ui              # The UI
+├── server          # API and Kubeconfig controller └── ui              # The UI
 ```